 You have started another project, Heft, that plays moody electronic music.
 What inspired it and how has it been coming along?

 I have always wanted to do dance music that includes aspects of a cinematic approach injected with post-rock personality.
-Before this project, I was exploring the boundaries of music I found in post-rock and came across some electronic bands such as Moderat and Jon Hopkins.
+Before the project, I was exploring the boundaries of music I found in post-rock and came across some electronic bands such as Moderat and Jon Hopkins.
 After listening to them, I knew right away that this is exactly what I wanted to do.